Apparel retailer Delia*s to file for bankruptcy

 Delia*s announcement wiped out more than 85 percent of the company’s market value on Friday.

-Several teen apparel retailers have been losing market share to fast-fashion brands such as H&M (HMb.ST), Forever 21 and Inditex’s (ITX.MC) Zara, which bring the latest styles from the runway to their stores within weeks.
+Several teen apparel retailers have been losing market share to fast-fashion brands such as H&M, Forever 21 and Inditex’s Zara, which bring the latest styles from the runway to their stores within weeks.

-Many, like Abercrombie & Fitch Co (ANF.N), are moving away from logo-based goods to trendier merchandise that appeals to fashion-conscious teens and increasing online presence.
+Many, like Abercrombie & Fitch Co, are moving away from logo-based goods to trendier merchandise that appeals to fashion-conscious teens and increasing online presence.

 Sales at Delia*s, which has 95 mall-based stores, has fallen for six quarters in a row.